Conjoint-ly/maintenance-time/index.md

+# Notice of Conjointly next maintenance time

-Conjointly next maintenance time notification published is published at at https://conjoint-ly.github.io/maintenance-time.json in the JSON format.
-Time is at Sydney, Australia
+The next maintenance time for [Conjointly](https://run.conjoint.ly/) published is published at [maintenance-time.json](/maintenance-time.json) in the JSON format.
+Time is at Sydney, Australia.